Skip to content

 How UNC Chapel Hill compares across our verified dataset

-UNC Chapel Hill is in the modest minority — 11 schools share this category — useful framing when comparing peer schools that may publish the policy differently or not at all.
+UNC Chapel Hill is in the modest minority (99 schools share this category).
+That framing matters when comparing peer schools that may publish the policy differently or not at all.

 UNC Chapel Hill is one of them.
-The cohort minority (8 schools) only awards one-year scholarships — meaning the four-year value families assume on a brochure quote isn't guaranteed at every school.
+The cohort minority (82 schools) only awards one-year scholarships, which means the four-year value families assume on a brochure quote isn't guaranteed at every school.

 Sources used on this page